How ConsumerAffairs uses cookies

 Habitat for Humanity

-Habitat for Humanity is a nonprofit that provides affordable housing for families.
-It funds its mission through donations and the proceeds it receives from its thrift store, the Habitat for Humanity ReStore.
-You can donate household items, like furniture and appliances, which may be resold at one of its stores.
-The organization also offers free donation pickup, which you can schedule online.
+Habitat for Humanity is a 501(c)(3) nonprofit that builds and provides affordable housing for families.
+It funds its mission through donations and proceeds from its network of thrift stores called Habitat for Humanity ReStore.

 Goodwill